Renormalization Group Analysis of Turbulent Hydrodynamics: Derivative expansion

 A difficulty is the momentum-dependence of the factor $\dot{P}\left(\frac{\sum_i p_i^2}{\Lambda^2}\right)$ which we need to expand, according to the derivative expansion.
-The result obviously depends on the choice of the cutoff; if we apply it to the LPA, we can summarize the result into the constant
+The result obviously depends on the choice of the cutoff; if we apply it to the LPA, we can subsume the result into the constant

-If the cutoff is an approximation of the step function, we would expect the limit to converge, and $\tilde{P}_1 = 0$.
+If the cutoff is an approximation of the step function, the limit is expected to converge, and $\tilde{P}_1 = 0$.
 This clearly is not an option, as it would suppress the non-trivial character of the RG-flow.